LukasFuchs/GeoModBox.jl/docs/src/man/MomentumOneD.md

 # Stokes Equation (1D)

-Before solving the Stokes equation in two dimensions, let's first start with a rather simple, one-dimensional problem: an uniaxial Stokes flow in a horizontal channel and a known pressure gradient.
+Before solving the Stokes equation in two dimensions, let's first start with a simpler, one-dimensional problem: an uniaxial Stokes flow in a horizontal channel assuming a known horizontal pressure gradient.
 A flow like this is a very good, first order approximation of a flow in a magma or subduction channel.
 The Stokes equation in one dimension is defined as (e.g., in the $x$-direction):

 *$x$-component*